The academic year usually begins in early September.

-Queen’s College courses are designated with the alphabetic character ‘Q’ in the course numbering.
+Queen’s College course numbers are designated with the alphabetic character ‘Q’ in the course numbering.
 Three-credit-hour courses in the College’s degree programs begin at 3000 and extend to 3999.
 Two-credit-hour courses begin at 2000 and extend to 2999.

 A program is a series of courses, the completion of which, if other requirements are met, qualifies the candidate for a degree, diploma or certificate.

-A part-time student is any student who is registered with Queen’s College for three three-credit-hour courses or less and who is admitted into a degree program (M.Div., M.T.S. or B.Th., B.Th. by Distance).
+A part-time student is any student who is registered with Queen’s College for three or less three-credit-hour courses and who is admitted into a degree program (M.Div., M.T.S., MTh or B.Th., B.Th. by Distance).
 In the Associate in Theology program a student enrolled in four courses or fewer courses per semester is considered part-time.

-B.Th. by Distance is the nomenclature for the Bachelor of Theology by Distance degree.
+Bachelor of Theology (B. Th.) by Distance is the nomenclature for the Bachelor of Theology that builds on the Associate in Theology.
 This program is offered both on campus and in a distance format.

-A.Th.
-For Discipleship and Ministry is the nomenclature for the Associate in Theology for Discipleship and Ministry degree.
+Associate in Theology (A. Th.) for discipleship and ministry is the nomenclature for the Associate in Theology for Discipleship and Ministry degree.
 This program is offered on a part-time basis over four years.

-Diploma in Theology and Ministry is normally a three-year program of study which includes eight weekend sessions per year and a 40 hour practicum.
+Diploma in Theology and Ministry is normally a three-year program of study which includes weekly online sessions supplemented with possible in person gatherings and a 40 hour practicum.

 A Certificate in Youth Ministry is made up of five two-credit-hour courses in Youth Ministry studies.